Sparpp/TSDTT/README.md

 # Ten Shadows Die Ten Times
 TSDTT is a passion project of mine, and is a direct fan game of the character Mahoraga from Jujutsu Kaisen.
+You can now play it [here](https://sparpp.itch.io/ten-shadows-die-ten-times) in your browser.

 <p align="center">
   <img src="assets/game.png" width = "600px"/>